-In the past 30 years, the mortality rate from breast cancer declined nearly 40 percent.
+In the past 30 years, the mortality rate from breast cancer declined nearly 40%.
 Early detection and medical advances have contributed to that remarkable progress, but that doesn’t make a diagnosis any less earth-shattering.

 When BlueCross BlueShield of Tennessee employee Michelle Clayton (pictured above) was told that the lump in her breast was cancer she was scared; When her doctor found a second area of concern, she was devastated.